rstatsinger/contrast-java-webgoat-docker/README.md

 ## Jumpstart your DevSecOps journey!

-## Prerequisites: A Contrast Security account, Docker, and a web browser
+## Prerequisites: A Contrast Security account, experience with Docker, and a web browser

 Note: if you run Windows, I suggest you install VirtualBox on it, create a Linux VM inside VirtualBox, install Docker on the VM, and run the Docker steps from there.
 If you have a Mac, just install Docker on it (if you haven't already), and you're good to go.